Thought leadership marketing has emerged as one of the most powerful ways for brands to establish their authority and grow.

 4. Write Blogs Posts

-Provide a good volume of content for your audience to consume.
-You can even create ebooks, infographics, or conduct studies or surveys to add more credibility to your content.
+Provide a good volume of thought leadership content for your target audience to consume.
+You can even create ebooks, infographics, or conduct studies or surveys to add more credibility to your thought leadership content.

 For example, Richard Branson, founder of Virgin Group Ltd., regularly blogs about various issues.
 His writings often touch upon the core problems being faced by humanity.